kubeshop/testkube/docs/docs/guides/going-to-production/authentication/oauth-ui.md

 Testkube doesn't provide a separate user/role management system to protect access to its Dashboard.

-Users can configure and OAuth based authentication module using Testkube Helm chart parameters.
+Users can configure an OAuth based authentication module using Testkube Helm chart parameters.

 Testkube can automatically create an OAuth2-Proxy service and deployment integrated with GitHub, as well as properly configure Kubernetes NGINX Ingress Controller and create required ingresses.